ChilobeMwanza/CBPEMF/README.md

-<p style="text-align: justify;"><strong>A Change Based Model Persistence Format</strong></p>
+<p style="text-align: justify;"><strong>Change Based Persistence EMF</strong></p>
-<p style="text-align: justify;">This project contains ecliplse project folders.
-The project org.emf.persistence is an eclipse epsilon project and as such, it should work with a current version of epsilon without requiring any modifications to the users development environment.</p>
+<p style="text-align: justify;">CBPEMF (pronounced CBP-MF) is a project that aims to persist EMF models in a change based based persistence format.
+The general idea is that as models are being edited, the changes made to them are tracked and recored.
+These changes can then be used to serialize / deserialize the EMF model.
+The folder io.emf_change_based_persistence is an epsilon eclipse project folder, as such, &nbsp;you should be able to simply clone this repository and open it in eclipse.</p>
 <p style="text-align: justify;"><strong>io.emf.change_based_persistence</strong></p>
 <p style="text-align: justify;">This project aims to persist models using a change based model representation format.
 To persist models in a text based format, use the CBPTextResourceImpl class.
 To persist models to a binary format, use the CBPBinaryResourceImpl class.</p>
 <p style="text-align: justify;"><strong>Overview</strong></p>